guizzin/guizzin/README.md

 👋 Hi, I'm guizzin

-🌱 I’m currently learning NodeJs & Typescript
+🌱 I’m currently learning NodeJs, Typescript and React-Native

-💬 Ask me about: ReactJs, Javascript
+💬 Ask me about: ReactJs, Javascript and VueJs
 <!--
 **guizzin/guizzin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.